Keyboard shortcuts

 vouch-server generate-document-key --kms-key-id mrk-<your-kms-key-id>

-This generates a P-384 EC key pair, encrypts the private key with the specified KMS key, and outputs the document_key JSON block to add to your S3 config.
+This generates a P-384 EC key pair, encrypts the private key with the specified KMS key, and outputs the document_key JSON block to add to your S3 config. --algorithm p384 is the default and currently the only supported algorithm; the flag exists so post-quantum algorithms can be added later without changing the command or config shape.

 Configuration